Frequently asked questions

-Experienced hikers in search of a longer trip to less-developed areas may prefer the Hermit Loop.
+Hikers in search of a longer trip to less-developed areas may prefer the Hermit Loop.
 Most hikers will find the rim-to-river route to be difficult.
 The Hermit Loop is even more difficult.
 It follows unmaintained trails for most of its distance, and there are some high-mileage days.
 The benefits include fantastic views, a trip to an undeveloped beach along the Colorado River, and a true wilderness experience.
 It’s a local favorite in an area more remote than the typical rim-to-river route.

 Hikers who really want to get off the beaten path may find the Grandview Trail and Horseshoe Mesa area appealing.
 Unlike other trips, this one doesn’t take you down to the river.
 Hikers who sign up for a 3- or 4-day trip will face significant exposure (narrow trail, steep drop-offs) below the top of the mesa.
 Even the upper stretch of trail scares some people.
 This trip is not for acrophobic hikers.
 The upside is some truly remote backcountry and some truly beautiful scenery.
 This is another local favorite.